whole-tale/wt-design-docs/users_guide/run.rst

      :align: center
      :scale: 80%

-Here we can see the data package that we had added.
-Inside contains the data and scripts used for analysis which can subsequently be run
+Here we can see the data package that was registered from an external source.
+Inside contains the data and scripts used for analysis which can subsequently be run.

 Jupyter Notebook
 ~~~~~~~~~~~~~~~~
 When starting a Tale that has a Jupyter Notebook Environment, you'll be
-presented with a typical Notebook
+presented with a typical Notebook interface.

 .. image:: images/run/jupyter.png
      :align: center